katrina356/TitanicProject/README.md

 ## Technology and Analytic Tools
 * Excel to obtain initial datasets in .csv format.
-* QuickDBD to organize our tables
+* QuickDBD to organize our tables.
 * PGAdmin to build the DataFrame via PostgreSQL.
 * Jupyter Notebook for the machine learning.
 * Tableau for visualization and interactivity.